 Jane Addams (1860-1935) – A pacifist, suffragist, an advocate of social reform, and, in 1931, the first American woman to win the Nobel Peace Prize.
 She turned her prize winnings over to the Woman’s International League for Peace and Freedom, of which she was president.

-Ida B. Wells Barnett (1862-1931) – A black journalist and militant civil rights leader, she co-founded the NAACP and the first president of the Negro Fellowship League.
+Ida B. Wells Barnett (1862-1931) – A black journalist and militant civil rights leader, she co-founded the NAACP and was the first president of the Negro Fellowship League.

 Clara Barton (1824-1912) Called the “Angel of the Battlefield” for her first aid heroism during the Civil War; she was instrumental in founding the American Red Cross.

 Mary Bickerdyke (1817-1901) – An energetic heroine whose sole aim during the Civil War was to care for wounded Union soldiers more efficiently.

 Elizabeth Blackwell (1821-1910) – The first American woman to receive a medical doctor degree in 1849, she opened the New York Infirmary for Women and Children and co-founded the Women’s Medical College in 1868.